edwinksl/do-slack-slash/slack_slash.md

 <!-- Response: Added a quick introduction below to introduce this step. -->

-We will now create a Flask app that will handle the infomation sent by the slash command and return a response to Slack.
+We will now create a Flask app that will handle the information sent by the slash command and return a response to Slack.

 After finishing the [How To Serve Flask Applications with uWSGI and Nginx on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04) tutorial, your Flask app resides in `~/<^>myproject<^>/` and this directory contains the following files and directory:
   - `<^>myproject<^>.ini`